taocpp/config/doc/All-Config-Functions.md

 ## print

-The `print` function takes a part of the config and turns it back into a JAXN string (which is the same as a JSON string as long as the JAXN extensions to the JSON data model, binary data and non-finite floating point numbers, are **not** used).
+The `print` function takes a part of the config and turns it back into a JAXN string (which is the same as a JSON string as long as the JAXN extension to the JSON data model, binary data and non-finite floating point numbers, are **not** used).

 #### Example taoCONFIG Input File